codersam8/codersam8.github.io/_posts/2016-11-24-why-i-love-telegram.md

 #### **You can send any kind of file(pictures, PDF, word, .txt, .el etc.,) over Telegram**
 Other chat services only allow you to send images.
 But not Telegram.
 With telegram you can send and type of files.

+#### **You can send messages to YOU**
+You must have encountered this situation, where you need to take a quick note of a number, name or address.
+Usually in these cases what we will do is open some messaging app and send it to one of our friends, just so that it will be saved somewhere.
+But in Telegram you can send messages to yourself!!!

 #### **Telegram has stickers!!!!**
 Sometimes words are not enough to convey our emotions.
 Emoticons do a better job at that.
 Stickers are better than emoticons.
 Telegram has very cute stickers.